Updated: October 2020

 Existing clients needs

-Businesses should be thinking of innovative ways to enhance their customer support during these uncertain times.
+Businesses should be thinking of innovative ways to enhance their customer support during these uncertain times, even if you’re busy right now.
 Customer needs are changing, because just about every client’s circumstance would have changed one way or another.

 Firms need to understand the implication of these changes and how they impact the way they engage with clients.
 Which brings us to another trend we’re seeing across markets- tweaks to tone of voice and messaging.